 Academic presentations will be 15 minutes in length, followed by a 5-minute discussion period.
 Panel discussions and round tables will run for 60 minutes.

-Artistic contributions can be submitted in addition to academic papers, and will be showcased during the evenings at special venues to be announced.
+Artistic contributions can be submitted in addition to academic papers, and will be showcased during our Creative Night on campus.

 ● 250-word abstract